Z-omo/website/_work/Clockwork-Components.md

   * direct access to an individual product record for editing
   * organising product categories and related operating parameters
-  * exporting of products data in CSV format
+  * exporting and importing of product data in CSV format
-  * importing of products data from CSV format
 </div>